timlohse1104/tilloh.dev/README.md

 It is built with SvelteKit and Svelte Material UI.

+### Run with docker

+To run the frontend using Docker, you can use the provided Dockerfile.
+First, ensure Docker is installed on your system.
+Then, navigate to the root directory of the project and execute the following commands:

+1. Build the image

+`docker build -t tilloh-dev-frontend -f Frontend.Dockerfile .`

+2. Run the container

+`docker run -d -p 5173:5173 tilloh-dev-frontend`

 ## Backend

 The backend is a REST API that powers the frontend.
 It consists of generated identifiers for user sessions, an ocr feature, a joke scraper and a key-value store to store link information.

 The backend is built with NestJS and Swagger.

+### Run with docker

+To run the backend using Docker, you can use the provided Dockerfile.
+Just like with the frontend, ensure Docker is installed on your system.
+Then, navigate to the root directory of the project and execute the following commands:

+1. Build the image

+`docker build -t tilloh-dev-backend -f Backend.Dockerfile .`

+2. Run the container

+`docker run -d -p 61154:61154 tilloh-dev-backend`

 ## Development